VRHIKKY/VketCloudSDK_Documents/docs/SDKTools/TextureImportViewer.en.md

 ![TextureImportViewer_1](img/TextureImportViewer_1.jpg)

+!!! bug "Texture Import Viewer malfunction on SDK Ver9.11"
+    On SDK Ver9.11, the Texture Import Viewer is recognized to be malfunctioning.<br>
+    To use this feature, please consider [updating your SDK](../AboutVketCloudSDK/SetupSDK_external.md#installing-a-specified-version-updating-an-existing-sdk) to Ver12.x and later versions.

 ## Overview

 Texture Import Viewer is a SDK Tool dedicated to view the project's texture import settings and compressed size as a list.